wonjun-seo/cosmos/_labs/lab01.md

 In today's Lab session, we will

 - install Git and VS code.
-- create a Github account and link it to your computer.
+- create a Github account and link it to VS code.
 - create a test repository and understand how it works.
 - create a group website.